egymgmbh/burda/README.md

 * **machine_id**
 the ID of the machine sending the event (e.g. “3756”)
 * **machine_type**
-the machine type of the machine sending the event (“M1”, “M2”, …, “M18”)
+the machine type of the machine sending the event (“M1”, “M2”, …, “M18”).
+Look up which machine is which here: https://www.egym.de/business/fitness-power
 * **timestamp**
 Time at which the event was emitted by the machine in milliseconds since 1/1/1970 0:00 UTC
 * **rfid**